Meng Huo

 Meng Huo's popular image comes from the 14th-century historical novel Romance of the Three Kingdoms, which romanticises the events before and during the Three Kingdoms period.
 The novel portrays Meng Huo as a southern barbarian tribal leader.
 He also marries the fictional Lady Zhurong, who claims descent from the fire deity Zhurong.
+In the Beijing Opera "Dragon and Phoenix Headgear" Zhurong and Meng Huo has a daughter named Huaman.